swissmanu/mse-paper-rxjs-debugger/content/paper.md

 We concluded the first iteration of our development process with a PoC demonstrating the basic concept of operator log points.

-Looking for an informal, expert-driven usability inspection method [@Nielsen_1994], we found the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to be the perfect fit in this early stage of development.
+Looking for an informal, expert-driven usability inspection method [@Nielsen_1994], we found the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to be a good fit in this early stage of development.
 We prepared the profile of a typical user for the RP debugger as input to the inspection.
 Based on this profile and the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013], we created the action sequence available in Table [2](#tbl:cognitive-walkthrough).
 We performed the walkthrough using the *Problem 1* web application by Alabor et al. [@Alabor_Stolze_2020].

 ```{.include}
 content/tables/steps-cognitive-walkthrough.tex